jsmithdlc/CenterNet-ThermalPose/README.md

 `J. Smith, P. Loncomilla and J. Ruiz-del-Solar, "Human Pose Estimation using Thermal Images," in IEEE Access, doi: 10.1109/ACCESS.2023.3264714.`

-<b> Note that both using the code or using the dataset requires to reference this paper. </b>
+<b> Note that the codes and dataset are available for research purposes.
+Using both using the codes or using the dataset require to reference this paper. </b>

 Example detection images: